chro11os/blaze-webserver/README.md

 💡 Core Philosophy

 This project prioritizes a deep, foundational understanding of web server mechanics.
-Performance First
+⚡ Performance First

 The primary goal is raw speed.
 Every architectural decision is made with the aim of achieving a high requests-per-second count, low latency, and a minimal memory footprint.
-Security Through Memory Safety
+🛡️ Security Through Memory Safety

-By leveraging Rust's ownership model and strict compiler, Blaze aims to eliminate entire classes of common security vulnerabilities, such as buffer overflows and data races, at compile time.
+By leveraging Rust's ownership model and strict compiler, Blaze aims to eliminate entire classes of common security vulnerabilities, such as buffer overflows, and data races, at compile time.
-Minimalism and Control
+⚙️ Minimalism and Control

 Blaze is being built from first principles to avoid unnecessary abstractions and dependencies.
 This provides granular control over the entire request-response lifecycle and serves as a clear example of systems programming.
 🛠️ Architecture and Features
-Asynchronous TCP Core
+🌐 Asynchronous TCP Core

 The server is built on tokio, a powerful asynchronous runtime for Rust.
 This allows for a non-blocking, event-driven architecture capable of handling thousands of concurrent connections with high efficiency.
-HTTP/1.1 Implementation
+📜 HTTP/1.1 Implementation

 A custom parser is being developed to handle raw TCP streams and translate them into structured HTTP/1.1 requests.
 The focus is on a compliant and performant implementation of the protocol's core features.
-Static Asset Serving
+📁 Static Asset Serving

 The server includes a basic file system handler for serving static assets like HTML, CSS, and JavaScript files directly from a designated public directory.
 🚀 Getting Started